CSE232-MSU/CSE232-VSCCONF/README.md

 ## macos

+**Important**: requires that you have the CodeLLDB extension made by Vadim Chugunov.

 Contains a launch.json, tasks.json, and c_cpp_properties.json file for C++ debugging on MacOS systems (`clang++`).
 Contains a single and multi-file configuration.

 c_cpp_properties.json is included to set VSCode's C++ linting version to C++ 17.
 The linter will not default to the latest C++ version on MacOS, for whatever reason.